CoderAllan/vscode-dgmlviewer/README.md

 ## Known Issues

 The [Directed Graph Markup Language (dgml)](https://en.wikipedia.org/wiki/DGML) has the ability to specify conditional rendering of the graph.
 This is done by using the Style elements in the specification.
-In the current version of this DGMLViewer extension for Visual Studio code this conditional rendering has not been implemented.
-This extension only renders the colors of the nodes and links if they have categories specified or any of the styling attributes.
+In the current version of this DGMLViewer extension for Visual Studio code this conditional rendering is very limited.
+Only the 'HasCategory(...)' condition is evaluated.